wp-plugins/flyzoo/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The amazing live chat platform for your e-commerce, community or blog!
+The amazing live chat platform for WordPress site.

 == Description ==

-[Flyzoo Live Chat](http://www.flyzoo.co) adds and amazing **live chat** experience to your WordPress site.
+[Flyzoo Live Chat](http://www.flyzoo.co) offers an amazing **live chat** experience for your WordPress site.
-Chat with your visitors with **live support** to **increase sales** and build a community around your content with **group chats**!
+Chat with your visitors with advanced **live support** to **increase sales** and build a community around your content with **group chats**!

 ####Flyzoo Live Chat####

 * **Get started in 5 minutes:** No coding skills required!
-Just install the plugin and get your Flyzoo Application Id

-* **Powerful:** Flyzoo Live Chat is a cloud based, hosted solution build on the latest technologies to provide a smooth chat experience
+* **Powerful:** Flyzoo Live Chat is a cloud-based, hosted solution build on the latest technologies to provide a smooth chat experience

 * **Multiple operators:** Incoming **live support** requests are automatically routed to the first available operator

 * **Customizable online, offline and login messages:** Welcome your visitors and invite them to chat or contact you while you're offline!
-You can customize headers, pop up messages and add images to match your marketing needs
+Customize headers, pop up messages and add images to match your marketing needs

 * **Eye-catching, sleek interface:** You love great design and we do too.
-Flyzoo has been crafted to offer a unique, elegant look and feel that you can customize to match your brand style!
+Our **chat** has been crafted to offer a unique, elegant look and feel that you can customize to match your brand style!

-* **Smooth, facebook-like chat message delivery:** [Flyzoo Live Chat](http://www.flyzoo.co) is cloud based platform, highly scalable and won't clutter your site database like most self-hosted solutions.
-Just the enable the plugin, and we'll handle all the heavy lifting.
+* **Smooth, facebook-like chat message delivery:** [Flyzoo Live Chat](http://www.flyzoo.co) is cloud based platform, highly scalable and won't clutter your site database like self-hosted solutions.
+Just the enable the plugin, and we'll handle all the heavy lifting!

-* Floating chats with auto re-load while browsing the site
+* **In-browser chat**: windows with auto re-load while browsing the site

-* Single Sign On for WordPress/BuddyPress
+* Single Sign On for WordPress/BuddyPress: allow you users to chat with ther existing WordPress account

-* User Profiles

 * Secure Connection (SSL/HTTPS)  **(WOW and PRO Plans)**

-* Monitor and engage visitors in real time **(PRO Plan)**: Know what your visitors are looking at where they come from to provide the best **live support** ever and **increase sales**
+* Monitor and engage visitors in real time **(PRO Plan)**: Know what your visitors are looking for and where they come from to provide the best **live support** ever and **increase sales**

 * Customize window colors **(WOW and PRO Plans)**